 “The TWI program provided me the opportunity to calibrate my workforce and process expectations against a world-class benchmark.
 PSS employees experience many of the same issues associated with a large organization but still manage to meet or exceed goals in a timely manner.
 As a result, my understanding of what is possible within the Army bureaucracy is much Greater.” – Maj.
 Robert “Steve” Adcock, Coca-Cola, FY12-02

 “Boeing has a very robust training plan for the Training With Industry Program.
 I have been very pleased with the interaction of the Management in Huntsville and the refinement of the training plan over time.
 Boeing has been very open in all areas with nothing off limits, and has allowed me to participate in almost all meetings.
 The TWI program is very rewarding and a great educational opportunity and Boeing is fully engaged in making the TWI Program successful.” – Lt.
 Col. Joey Smith, Boeing, FY12-02

-The AAC currently participates with the following companies: Amazon, Boeing, Cisco, Coca-Cola, CSC, Airbus Group Inc., General Dynamics, Intel, Lockheed Martin, and Microsoft.
+The AAC currently participates with the following companies: Amazon, Boeing, Cisco, CSC, Airbus Group Inc., General Dynamics, Intel, Lockheed Martin, and Microsoft.
 Each company offers a challenging work environment that will allow the assigned officer direct access to the best business practices of the top Defense, Industry, Production, and Design companies available.
 Read more about the each of the participating companies.

 Please contact your assignment officer if you are interested in participating in Training with Industry.